singnet/das-query-engine/README.md

 ### Remote

-If you create a remote DAS, you need to pass the machine parameters, 'host' and 'port'
+To create a remote DAS, you need to specify the 'query_engine' parameter as 'remote' and pass the machine, 'host' and 'port' parameters.
+See below how to do this:

 ```python
 from hyperon_das import DistributedAtomSpace